mike-st/adapt-tilesMenu/README.md

 		adapt install adapt-contrib-boxMenu

-This extension can also be installed by adding the extension to the adapt.json file before running `adapt install`:
+This menu can also be installed by adding the menu to the adapt.json file before running `adapt install`:

         "adapt-contrib-boxMenu": "*"